 So how does Vendrix come into play?
 Well as a project manager I am ultimately responsible for the job cost.
 When making large purchases, they are done through an account with the vendor & purchase order process.
 The idea of a purchase order sounds good in theory, but no vendor is going to hold it as a "not to exceed price".
 Frankly we are lucky to just get the job number on the invoice.
 If someone from the project walks into the supply house asking for something, they will sell it to them.
 What company would not?

-From market research the average contractor with 30-75 million in yearly revenue charges between $50K and $120K per month on their company credit card.
-Thats 600K to 1.44M in yearly spend that is not being checked, or adequately managed.
+Our market research tells us that the average contractor with $30-75 million in yearly revenue charges between $50K and $120K per month on their company credit card.
+That's 600K to 1.44M in yearly spend that is not being checked, nor adequately managed.

 While it is likely little of those charges are fraud, it is very likely some of those charges could be considered “wasteful,”meaning, tools were purchased that the company already owned or other people on the project were not engaged to see if the purchase was really needed.
 Let's use a conservative figure... say 10%… that's $60K on the low end and 144K on the high end in savings per year.

 Depending on the spend, that's a couple yearly salaries.

 Vendrix is built for contractors.
 We maximize the time savings that come with a credit card, eliminating countless small tools’ invoices, while giving front line supervisors the tools they need to do their job efficiently and with logical oversight.
 The bottom line is there are tons of powerful tools here to save crews time and get control of those credit card charges.